-Top 5 2nd Quarter Trades of LI - GuruFocus.com
+Top 5 2nd Quarter Trades of Li - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were LIBRA WEALTH LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Liberty Capital Management, Inc.’s top five trades of the quarter.

-The guru sold out of their 687,099-share investment in NAS:BNDW.
-Previously, the stock had a 26.1% weight in the equity portfolio.
-Shares traded for an average price of $71 during the quarter.
+Liberty Capital Management, Inc. reduced their investment in ARCA:VTEB by 90,571 shares.
+The trade had a 1.37% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.99.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 151,345-share investment in ARCA:VOO.
-Previously, the stock had a 19.4% weight in the equity portfolio.
-Shares traded for an average price of $375.84 during the quarter.
+The guru established a new position worth 47,396 shares in ARCA:DFNM, giving the stock a 0.81% weight in the equity portfolio.
+Shares traded for an average price of $47.96 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 121,426 shares in ARCA:VTI, giving the stock a 16.4% weight in the equity portfolio.
-Shares traded for an average price of $205.06 during the quarter.
+The guru established a new position worth 20,593 shares in NAS:VXUS, giving the stock a 0.38% weight in the equity portfolio.
+Shares traded for an average price of $54.99 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 18.99 and a price-book ratio of 3.49.
+In terms of valuation, Vanguard Total International Stock has a price-earnings ratio of 11.78 and a price-book ratio of 1.50.

+Liberty Capital Management, Inc. reduced their investment in ARCA:SCHB by 23,780 shares.
+The trade had a 0.37% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $48.06.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.